SMITH FAQ

 Your stories find their way to SMITH in two ways.

-Who owns the copyright to the stories I submit on SMITH?
+Do you pay for stories?
+And who owns the copyright to the stories I submit on SMITH?

 Users retain their copyrights to all submitted works.